Home > Writing > Music Theory > Intervals

 Musical intervals

-Intervals larger than an octave are referred to as compound intervals:
+There are also intervals larger than the octave, commonly referred to as compound intervals:

 Compound intervalConsists of